juliosong/blog/_posts/2021-09-17-classical-chinese-and-programming.md

 (P.S.
 I also notice an excessive use of 其 _qí_ as an anaphoric pronoun, which is not always adequate [case](https://en.wikipedia.org/wiki/Grammatical_case)-wise, but I'll stop here for fearing of appearing too nitpicky...😝)

 ## Final words
 In spite of my nitpicking, I surely **am** a fan of Wenyan.
 And I quite look forward to its future developments too, especially those that could turn it into an all-around programming language that could be put in real-world application.
-Maybe one day there will even be an entire app (or OP!) written in it.
+Maybe one day there will even be an entire app (or OS!) written in it.
 How cool would that be!🙃